 Valuable incident response data

 While SBOMs today are a tool for evaluating third-party security risk management, they have even more potential.
-They can also provide a comprehensive map of the third-party dependencies in a government organization, the different relationships it has with those softwares and services and the potential damage of third-party security risk.
+They can also provide a comprehensive map of the third-party dependencies in a government organization, the different relationships it has with those software and services and the potential damage of third-party security risk.

-SBOMs are only effective if organizations and their security teams constantly update them with the latest software releases, updates, new third-party services, and bug fixes.
-Not keeping up with these changes can put your data and organization at risk.
-Panorays quickly and easily automates this process so your third parties’ security aligns with your company’s internal policies and regulations, saving you time and resources.
+SBOMs are only effective if organizations and their security teams consistently update them with the latest software releases, updates, new third-party services, and bug fixes.
+Failure to keep up with these changes can put your data and organization at risk.

-An organization using Panorays also enjoys the ideal vantage point from which to track and manage SBOM information.
+Panorays quickly and easily automates this process so your third parties’ security policies align with your company’s internal policies and regulations, saving you time and resources.
+An organization using Panorays also enjoys the ideal vantage point from which to help track and manage SBOM information.
 Panorays identifies both your subcontractors and their digital assets, making it much easier to assemble the SBOM for those who don’t yet have it.
 In fact, one of the best ways to keep track of your SBOM is by adding each entry in the SBOM as a monitored company in Panorays to continuously monitor them.